What nutrients are in sap?

 Silicon is beneficial to plant growth, but is particularly necessarily in grain crops such as rice.
 It is needed for healthy shoot development, and protection from abiotic stressors such as drought and frost.
 Silicon can also help facilitate plants to uptake other essential nutrients such as potassium.
 Keeping an eye on silicon levels with sap testing allows you to better understand plant health concerns, and keep nutrient levels where they need to be.

 While not really an essential nutrient for plants, sodium serves a functional purpose in plants by providing similar growth support as potassium.
 Sodium can substitute in when potassium levels are deficient.
 However, more commonly are toxic sodium levels due to excess sodium in irrigation and hydroponic water.
 Monitoring your sodium levels in your plants’ sap can indicate whether there is an environmental factor that could be putting your crops, and yield, at risk.

 Similarly to other metals, plants need zinc in small, available quantities.
 Incorrect zinc levels can cause problems such as shortened internodes, interveinal chlorosis, and toxicity causing stunted root growth and small leaves.
-The zinc levels analyzed in plant sap is the best indicator of how much zinc the plant is currently receiving as since is not highly mobile, and can be indicative of pH and copper problems.
+The zinc levels analyzed in plant sap is the best indicator of how much zinc the plant is currently receiving as it is not highly mobile and can be indicative of pH and copper problems.

 New from NEWAGE!